hive-one/hive-js/README.md

 ## Changing Defaults
-You can change the defaults when initalising the library
+You can change the defaults when initializing the library

 You can change the default infleuncerID format like so:
 ```